Looking Back at the 2008 Campaign

 I met John Boccieri and his aid at the mall where a number of students were protesting the closing of a small restaurant that was going out of business due to an unaffordable rent increase.
-The students were pretty angry at the landlord (mall) and were chanting when John arrived for a meeting with the principles.
+The students were pretty angry at the landlord (mall) and were chanting when John arrived for a meeting with the principals.
 He went inside and the crowd started chanting and getting rowdier.
 At one point they started chanting "Batman" as if the dark knight was going to save the day.
 Just as this happened, the aid stepped out and the students turned their chant toward him.
 What happened next was stunning.
 As the crowd is chanting "Batman save us" the aid unzipped his coat revealing a Batman Begins t shirt!
+This must have been planned in advance!
 The students applauded and the atmosphere suddenly changed to a much more friendly tone.
 And then John steps out and the students cheered him.
 It was surreal.
-The aid then used his iPad to show us this online merchant specializing in Batman shirts of all kinds.
+The aid then used his iPad to show us this online store for Batman t shirts of all kinds.
 I took notes, and Batman saved the day!

 QUALITY, AFFORDABLE, PORTABLE COVERAGE FOR EVERY AMERICAN

 America’s health care system is broken.
 While it offers the best health care in the world for those who can afford it, the inefficiency of our current system is making low-cost, high-quality care harder and harder to get.
 Those who have health insurance have seen their premiums double in the last eight years, and more than 47 million Americans have no coverage at all.

 We have the most expensive health care system in the world, but Americans’ life expectancy is still lower than Cuba’s.
 Families are paying more for less, and rising costs are straining American businesses that provide employee health coverage.

 To reform American health care, we must both lower costs and increase access.
 We must create a health care system that will give all Americans the choice we want and the care we need.